giantswarm/docs/src/content/reference/k8s-metadata/labels/_index.md

 ### giantswarm.io/logging

-- TODO.
-Found on a Cluster resource, value is "true".
-- Ask Atlas
+With this label on the Cluster resource, logging via Loki can be disabled.
+The default value `true` means that logging is enabled.
+Setting it to `false` disables logging for the entire cluster.

 ### giantswarm.io/machine-pool